ove/ove-docs/docs/USAGE.md

 ### Launching OVE Apps using the Python Client Library

-The [Python Client Library](https://github.com/ove/ove-sdks/tree/master/python) (installation instructions available on GitHub repository) is one of the SDKs provided by OVE.
+The [Python Client Library](https://github.com/ove/ove-sdks/tree/master/python) is one of the SDKs provided by OVE, which can be installed separately by following the instructions available on its [GitHub repository](https://github.com/ove/ove-sdks/blob/master/python/README.md#installation).

 To launch the [Image App](https://github.com/ove/ove-apps/tree/master/packages/ove-app-images) with a sample image, in the `LocalNine` space, run:

 ```python
 from ove.config import local_space as space